LavinMQ for IoT: from device to dashboard in minutes

 Where LavinMQ fits

 Think of LavinMQ as the messaging hub in your IoT system.
-Devices publish messages to a topic in LavinMQ, and consumers subscribe at their own pace.
-This decoupling is what makes the system resilient and scalable.
+Devices publish messages to a topic, and consumers subscribe at their own pace.
+This decoupling makes the system resilient and scalable.
+With LavinMQ in the middle, both sides work independently and reliably, even when devices go offline.

 - Reliability IoT messages are often tiny but critical.
 A heart-rate monitor, for example, must not lose readings just because a dashboard went down.
 LavinMQ stores each message until it’s acknowledged.
 Even when devices reconnect after downtime, LavinMQ absorbs bursts and delivers data at a steady pace.

-- Scalability What happens when you grow from 10 devices to 10,000—or from one consumer to a dozen?
+- Scalability What happens when you grow from 10 devices to 10,000 or from one consumer to a dozen?
 Direct connections turn into a fragile tangle.
 With LavinMQ, devices publish once, and any number of consumers can subscribe.
 Adding more consumers doesn’t add load to devices.

 - Publish once, consume many times A single temperature reading can update a live dashboard, trigger alerts, and store itself in a time-series database simultaneously.
-Devices don’t duplicate work—LavinMQ handles the fan-out.
+Devices don’t duplicate work, LavinMQ handles the fanout.

 - Security LavinMQ enforces a clear boundary between the edge (devices) and the core (consumers).
-Devices can connect with TLS, authenticate, and publish only to allowed queues.
+Devices connect with TLS, authenticate, and publish only to allowed queues.

 Protocols at the edge vs. at the backend